 View Our Services

 We know that your pet is part of your family.
 So if there's an emergency situation, you can rely on Lauzon Veterinary Hospital to take care of this special family member.
-As your 24-hour vet in Windsor, we are open 7 days a week and 365 days a year.
+As your 24-hour animal hospital in Windsor, we are open 7 days a week and 365 days a year.
 We're always open for any pet emergencies.
 Our staff is caring and compassionate about all animals and will provide the highest level of veterinary care in the event of an emergency.

 If your pet is in distress, please don't hesitate to call.
 There are some situations, however, where you shouldn't stop to call and just bring your pet to our clinic instead.
 These emergencies may be the result of an accident or some other sort of significant trauma.
 Here is when to bring your pet in immediately: